 - Collect and share energy-related articles and publications through social media to promote constructive discussion among its participants

-Established in 1819, ESCP Europe has educated generations of leaders and entrepreneurs.
-With its six urban campuses in Berlin, London, Madrid, Paris, Turin and Warsaw, ESCP Europe's true European identity enables the provision of a unique style of cross-cultural business education and a global perspective on international management issues.
+Established in 1819, ESCP has educated generations of leaders and entrepreneurs.
+With its six urban campuses in Berlin, London, Madrid, Paris, Turin and Warsaw, ESCP's true European identity enables the provision of a unique style of cross-cultural business education and a global perspective on international management issues.

 About Smart Global